|Nutrition Facts (per serving)|

 This dressing is a classic combination of sweet and tart flavors for coleslaw or cabbage salad.
 It makes enough to dress about 1 medium head of shredded or chopped cabbage or about 1 1/2 pounds of packaged coleslaw mix.

 For best flavor, cover the container and chill the slaw for a few hours before serving.
 Also, the cabbage gets a bit juicier as it sits, so don't worry that there isn't enough dressing.
 After an hour or so in the fridge, it will be creamy and delicious.

 The amount of sugar in the dressing is a matter of taste, so add about half the amount, to begin with, then more as needed.
-For a lighter slaw, take a look at this summer slaw recipe.
+For a lighter slaw and dressing, take a look at this summer slaw recipe.

-- This dressing makes enough for about one medium head of cabbage.
-I add a some grated carrot and onion or onion powder to the mixture, or you could use green cabbage with some shredded red cabbage (see the note about red cabbage and red onion in the Tips and Variations, below).
+This dressing makes enough for about 1 medium head of cabbage.
+We like to add some grated carrot and onion or onion powder to the mixture, or you could use green cabbage with some shredded red cabbage (see the note about red cabbage and red onion in the Tips and Variations, below).

 - Substitute celery salt for the Creole seasoning.

-- Add one clove of finely minced garlic to the dressing for garlic flavor.
+- Add one clove of finely minced and mashed garlic to the dressing for garlic flavor.
 Or use about 1/2 teaspoon of garlic powder.